AI-Hypercomputer/xpk/Slurm commands guide.md

  	```

 	Replace the following variables:
-	- DEVICE_TYPE: name of your machine
+	- `DEVICE_TYPE`: name of your machine
-	- NUM_NODES: number of worker nodes in the nodepool
+	- `NUM_NODES`: number of worker nodes in the nodepool
-	- PROVISIONING MODE: provide provisioning mode of your choice.
+	- `PROVISIONING MODE`: provide provisioning mode of your choice.\
-	--enable-workload-identity and --enable-gcpfilestore-csi-driver options are not required but they will speed up shared file system creation in the next step.
+	`--enable-workload-identity` and `--enable-gcpfilestore-csi-driver` options are not required but they will speed up shared file system creation in the next step.

-3. Create storage using **xpk storage create** command.
+3. Create storage using `xpk storage create` command.
 XPK supports attaching GCS Bucket and Filestore storages and creating Filestore storage.
 If you already have the storage, follow the instructions outlined in [Storage](https://github.com/AI-Hypercomputer/xpk/blob/main/README.md#storage.)
 	```shell
 	xpk storage create STORAGE_NAME
 	--project=$PROJECT_ID